hyperledger/besu-docs/docs/how-to/use-besu-api/json-rpc.md

 description: How to access the Hyperledger Besu API using JSON-RPC
 ---

-# JSON-RPC over HTTP, WebSockets and IPC
+# JSON-RPC over HTTP, WebSocket, and IPC

-To enable JSON-RPC over HTTP or WebSockets, use the [`--rpc-http-enabled`](../../reference/cli/options.md#rpc-http-enabled) and [`--rpc-ws-enabled`](../../reference/cli/options.md#rpc-ws-enabled) options.
+To enable JSON-RPC over HTTP or WebSocket, use the [`--rpc-http-enabled`](../../reference/cli/options.md#rpc-http-enabled) and [`--rpc-ws-enabled`](../../reference/cli/options.md#rpc-ws-enabled) options.